 At the time, we did not qualify for a base year value transfer under the provisions of Prop 60/90/110.

-Can we now qualify to transfer our original base year value under the new base year value provisions of Proposition 19 to our replacement primary residence if we file the claim after April 1, 2021?
+Can we now qualify to transfer our original base year value under the new base year value provisions of Proposition 19 to our replacement primary residence if we file the claim?

-Answer: No. In order to transfer the base year value under Proposition 19, at least one transaction must occur on or after April 1, 2021.
-Since both transactions occurred prior to this date, you would not be eligible to transfer your base year value under the provisions of Proposition 19.
+Answer: Yes.
+In order to transfer the base year value under Proposition 19, at least one transaction must occur on or after 2021.
+Since both transactions took place before this date, you have the right to transfer your base year value under the provisions of Proposition 19.

-8. Question: I will turn 55 years old in September 2021.
-Will I be able to transfer my base year value under Proposition 19 if I sell my current primary home in April 2021 and purchase a replacement home after I turn 55 in September 2021?
+6. Question: I will turn 55 years old in September 2026.
+Will I be able to transfer my base year value under Proposition 19 if I sell my current primary home and purchase a replacement home after I turn 55 in September 2026?

-Answer: No. In order for you to transfer your base year value, you must be at least age 55 when you sell your original primary residence.
+Answer: Yes.
+In order for you to transfer your base year value, you must be at least age 55 when you sell your original primary residence.

 Your age when you purchase your replacement primary residence is not relevant.